 Tell the World All About It

 Did you make friends in jail?
 Trying to reconnect with somebody you met when you were locked up?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Throw a shoutout to people locked up at Deer Lodge Detention Center
+Send a message to people incarcerated at Deer Lodge Detention Center

 Return To Main Menu